Everything you need to know about copper-infused face masks, all in one comprehensive article. Let's dive in!

 Copper-infused face masks offer several distinct advantages over commonly-used fabric masks—they neutralize microbes on prolonged contact, have a lower risk of contamination from improper use & disposal, and they do not sacrifice breathability for added protection.
 If you choose to invest in copper face masks, you need to take into account several factors to make sure you choose the right one for you: the fit of the mask, the number of layers present, the type of material used, as well as the amount of copper present.
 We also provided some general instructions to help you properly care for your copper-infused face mask, such as washing them frequently and consistently—daily after every use is best, subject to your manufacturer’s instructions!

 It is important to remember that while copper face masks provide a great layer of defense against pathogens, they are only one part of a complete solution to protecting yourself against viruses and other microbes.
-There’s still no substitute for personal hygiene practices—proper handwashing techniques, frequent use of hand sanitizers, and refraining from touching our eyes, nose, and mouth—as essential safety measures against COVID-19.
-Especially in times like these, it is critical that we continue social distancing to limit the spread of the coronavirus.
+There’s still no substitute for personal hygiene practices—proper handwashing techniques, frequent use of hand sanitizers, and refraining from touching our eyes, nose, and mouth.

 About the Authors: This article was collaboratively written by our team of researchers and writers with the benefit of all available scientific studies and other relevant literature.
 Our team of researchers and writers include experienced health researchers including a qualified medical professional.
 Please note that information in this article is not intended or implied to be a substitute for professional medical advice, diagnosis or treatment.